Shantanu-0101/Shantanu-0101/README.md

 ##  Fun Fact
 <details>
   <summary>Click to expand</summary>
-  -  I know why you're here :)
+  -  You will only see ML-related content here

 </details>